aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/styling-and-data-formatting/render-custom-date-format-pattern-g-and-ge-mm-dd/_index.md

 url: /net/render-custom-date-format-pattern-g-and-ge-mm-dd/
 ---

 {{% alert color="primary" %}}

-Aspose.Cells is now able to render the custom date format pattern like g, ge.mm.dd and similar.
-Please check the attached [source excel file](5112361.xlsx) and the [converted pdf](5112360.pdf) by Aspose.Cells for your reference.
+Aspose.Cells is now able to render the custom date format patterns like g, ge.mm.dd and similar.
+Please check the attached [source excel file](5112361.xlsx) and the [converted PDF](5112360.pdf) by Aspose.Cells for your reference.

 {{% /alert %}}

-The following sample code converts the [source excel file](5112361.xlsx) which contains date values with custom format patterns like g and ge.mm.dd into [output pdf](5112360.pdf).
+The following sample code converts the [source excel file](5112361.xlsx) which contains date values with custom format patterns like g and ge.mm.dd into [output PDF](5112360.pdf).

-{{< gist "aspose-cells" "c326c6c668fc372e30569fa9e0f6bf4b" "Examples-CSharp-Articles-StylingAndDataFormatting-RenderCustomDateFormat-RenderCustomDateFormatPatterngandgemmdd.cs" >}}
+{{< gist "aspose-ccom-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-StylingAndDataFormatting-RenderCustomDateFormat-RenderCustomDateFormatPatterngandgemmdd.cs" >}}